mikewillems/dsp/05a-python.md

 import pyspread as sp

 ---
 Assume that you have a spreadsheet object, S, which has location data in the first column of the first table.
-The object stored by each cell 2-N in column 1 is a pair of form (latitude, longitude) which you wish to sort by latitude to split into time zones.
+The object stored by each cell 2-N in column 1 is a pair of form (latitude, longitude) which you wish to sort by longitude to split into time zones.
 Now assume that there is a button for which you must provide a sorting function.
+To allow encapsulation, the button will be defined to interact with everything else behind the scenes, and it will take a function which will determine what happens when it gets pressed.

+Specifically, the button will have been defined with the tuple in column one as its action object.
+Then what to do on the button press for the particular cell's button will follow:
 ---

-# other functions...
+# other function definitions...
+my-button.on_press(display.showValues(lambda x: sorted(x, key=x[2])))

 ```